-In view of the continuing COVID-19 pandemic, the Ministry 1. of Corporate Affairs (MCA) has vide its circular nos.
-14/2020 and 17/2020 dated 08th April, 2020, and 13th April, 2020, respectively, in relation to "Clarification on passing of ordinary and special resolutions by companies under the Companies Act, 2013 and rules made thereunder on account of the threat posed by Covid-19" and circular nos.
-20/2020, 02/2021, 19/2021, 21/2021 and 02/2022, dated 05th May, 2020, 13th January, 2021, 08th December, 2021, 14th December, 2021 and 05th May, 2022 respectively in relation to "Clarification on holding of Annual General Meeting (AGM) through Video Conferencing (VC) or Other Audio-Visual Means (OAVM)" (collectively referred to as 'MCA Circulars') permitted the Companies whose AGMs are due in the year 2022, to conduct their AGMs on or before 31st December, 2022 through VC / OAVM, without the physical presence of the members at a common venue and also provided relaxation from dispatching of physical copies of Notice of AGM and financial statements for the year 2021-2022 and considering the above MCA Circulars, Securities and Exchange Board of India (SEBI) vide its circular no. SEBI/HO/CFD/CMD2/CIR/P/2022/62 dated 13th May, 2022 in relation to "Relaxation from compliance with certain provisions of the SEBI (Listing Obligations and Disclosure Requirements) Regulations, 2015" ('SEBI Circular') provided relaxation up to 31st December, 2022, from Regulation 36(1) (b) of SEBI (Listing Obligations and Disclosure Requirements) Regulations, 2015 ('SEBI Listing Regulations') which requires sending hard copy of the Annual Report containing salient features of all the documents prescribed in Section 136 of the Companies Act, 2013 ('Act') to the shareholders who have not registered their email addresses.
-In compliance with the MCA Circulars and SEBI Circular, the 36th AGM of the Company is being conducted through VC/OAVM, which does not require physical presence of Members at a common venue.
-Hence, members can attend and participate in the 36th AGM through VC/OAVM only.
+1. In view of the COVID-19 pandemic, the Ministry of Corporate Affairs ("MCA") has vide its circular nos.
+14/2020 and 17/2020 dated 8th April, 2020 and 13th April, 2020, respectively, in relation to "Clarification on passing of ordinary and special resolutions by companies under the Companies Act, 2013 and rules made thereunder on account of the threat posed by Covid-19" and circular nos.
+20/2020, 02/2021, 19/2021, 21/2021, 02/2022 and 10/2022 dated 5th May, 2020, 13th January, 2021, 8th December, 2021, 14th December, 2021, 5th May, 2022 and 28th December, 2022 respectively in relation to "Clarification on holding of Annual General Meeting (AGM) through Video Conferencing (VC) or Other Audio-Visual Means (OAVM)" (collectively referred to as 'MCA Circulars') permitted the Companies whose AGMs are due in the year 2023, to conduct their AGMs on or before 30th September, 2023 through VC / OAVM, without the physical presence of the members at a common venue and also provided relaxation from dispatching of physical copies of Notice of AGM and financial statements for the year 2022-2023 and considering the above MCA Circulars, Securities and Exchange Board of India (SEBI) vide its circular no. SEBI/HO/CFD/PoD-2/P/CIR/2023/4 dated 5th January, 2023 in relation to "Relaxation from compliance with certain provisions of the SEBI (Listing Obligations and Disclosure Requirements) Regulations, 2015" ('SEBI Circular') provided relaxation up to 30th September, 2023, from Regulation 36(1) (b) of SEBI (Listing Obligations and Disclosure Requirements) Regulations, 2015 ('SEBI Listing Regulations') which requires sending hard copy of the Annual Report containing salient features of all the documents prescribed in Section 136 of the Companies Act, 2013 ('Act') to the shareholders who have not registered their email addresses.
+In compliance with the MCA Circulars and SEBI Circular, the 37th AGM of the Company is being conducted through VC/OAVM, which does not require physical presence of Members at a common venue.
+Hence, members can attend and participate in the 37th AGM through VC/OAVM only.